 “I was getting labels reaching out to me,” she continues.
 “It was such a shock to me that people were genuinely interested.”

 Early on, Amaal’s songwriting focused on her community, telling a more wide-angled narrative.
-“Sharing those intimate day-to-day stories was a struggle, till it hit me one day that I wasn’t being fully present in my music,” she says.
+But, “sharing those intimate day-to-day stories were a struggle till it hit me one day that I wasn’t being fully present in my music.”
 Her intimate experiences, in love and life in general, needed a platform.
 “I was dying to speak about those things and no longer wanted to filter myself.”

-And that journey is far from over.
-“I only wish to continue pushing myself outside of my comfort zone,” says Amaal, “and making music that’s honest, and most importantly, without any fear.”
+And that journey is far from over: “I only wish to continue pushing myself outside of my comfort zone and making music that’s honest and most importantly without any fear.”

 Photo by LM Chabot